davidlacedonia/javascript/es6_and_beyond/meta_programming/README.md

 Meta programming is programming where the operation targets the behavior of the program itself.

-Meta programming focuses on one or more of the following: code inspecting itself, code modifying itself, or code modifying defualt language behavior so other code is affected.
+Meta programming focuses on one or more of the following: code inspecting itself, code modifying itself, or code modifying default language behavior so other code is affected.

 The goal of meta programming is to leverage the language's own intrinsic capabilities to make the rest of your code more descriptive, expressive, and/or flexible.